 Another treat was to go to the rocks at the end of the bay, to clamber about & gaze fascinated into the rock pools.
 Tiny fish, shrimp and scuttling crabs inhabited this other world.
 Red beadlet anemones waved their tentacles for prey but withdrew with lightning speed to become a jelly like lump if gently touched by a human finger.
 Winkles and whelks wandered under the water, & limpets clung to their rocks, never to be prised off.
 Seaweeds, so dull and limpish on the beach were transformed under water, beautiful fronds of brown, green & red floating gently.

 In the evening after a high tea we might go along the pier, enjoying the adventure of being out strolling in the warm air amongst all the other holiday makers.
 For country children to be in such a crowd was another excitement.
-One evening we went to Community singing in the Chine to join in old folk songs under the trees strung with fairly lights.
+One evening we went to Community singing in the Chine to join in old folk songs under the trees strung with fairy lights.
 I was much affected by the song “Poor Old Joe” & clearly recall weeping in the dark for the old negro.

 One night for a tremendous treat we went to the pictures to see what my mother thought was a cowboy & indian film.
 Too late she recognised the title “The Four Feathers“.
 I had nightmares for weeks afterwards !
 It didn’t help to come out to unlit & unfamiliar streets & walk a subdued return to the B & B.